Last updated: May 2026 (v2)

 ComplianceLint processes limited error logs, audit logs, and diagnostic metadata to operate, secure, debug, and evidence use of the Service.
 Application-generated logs are stored primarily on EU-hosted infrastructure operated by KI·SUM·AI - Kisum GmbH and its hosting provider, Hetzner, in Germany.
 Where applicable, we also use the subprocessors listed in §5 (most relevantly Sentry EU for supplemental error tracking).

 Supervisory authority.
-You may lodge a complaint with the competent data protection supervisory authority.
-For KI·SUM·AI - Kisum GmbH (registered in Munich), the competent authority is generally the Bayerisches Landesamt für Datenschutzaufsicht (BayLDA), Promenade 18, 91522 Ansbach, www.lda.bayern.de, unless another supervisory authority is competent.
+You may lodge a complaint with the competent data protection supervisory authority, in particular the Bayerisches Landesamt für Datenschutzaufsicht (BayLDA), www.lda.bayern.de.

 Data Processing Agreement.
 Customers acting as data controller are covered by our pre-executed Data Processing Agreement (Art.
-28 GDPR) available at /legal/dpa — this DPA is deemed accepted by the customer on signup.
-A counter-signed PDF copy can be requested by emailing info@compliancelint.com.
+28 GDPR) at /legal/dpa, accepted on signup.
+A counter-signed PDF copy is available on request via info@compliancelint.com.

 Under GDPR, you have the following rights: